profphip/cmpt221-tmp/README.md

 3. Type `shell command` into the command palette to find `Shell Command: Install 'code' command in PATH` and click on it to install it.

 ### Step 2: Create a GitHub Account
 If you already have an account, you can skip this step.
-If you're new to git, follow the instructions at https://github.com/signup.
+If you're new to Github, follow the instructions at https://github.com/signup.

 ### Step 3: Create a Personal Access Token
-Git made things a little more complicated with 2FA.
+Github made things a little more complicated with 2FA.
 We are going to create a Personal Access Token to try and avoid some permission/authentication errors.
 If you already have a Personal Access Token, you can skip this step.
 1. Log in to Github
 2. Click on your profile picture in the top right corner ❯ `Settings`
 3. Click on `Developer Settings` located at the bottom of the menu on the left.